Sahil27sheikh/Amazon-Clone-Project/README.md

 <h2>Media Querry</h2>
 &#x2022; Media query is divided in so many screen size.
-After adding the media queries, the Amazon clone project is smoothly run in minimum 200 pixel to in the maximum 1600 pixel.<hr>
+After adding the media queries, the Amazon clone project is average responsive and run in minimum 200 pixel to in the maximum 1600 pixel.<hr>

 <b><h2>Note: As a beginner it was a great achievement for me because
 of this Amazon clone home page project is create only using HTML